 Learn more about how an apprenticeship program can work to benefit you and your company by contacting the AHIMA Foundation at email@example.com for more information on this exciting new program.

 AHIMA and AHIMA Foundation's National Guidelines for Apprenticeship Standard were certified by the United States Department of Labor (DoL).
-The certification of the guidelines will help to bridge the gap for graduating or post-certification student seeking career in HIM through paid apprenticeships, which will provide a clear pathway to full-time employment.
+The certification of the guidelines will help to bridge the gap for graduating or post-certification student seeking a career in HIM through paid apprenticeships, which will provide a clear pathway to full-time employment.
 The Foundation acts as a bridge between interested employers (sponsors), apprentices, and the Employment and Training Administration of the Department of Labor.

 We have developed four apprenticeship roles:

 After assessment and evaluation of the initial apprenticeship offering, additional positions may be developed and implemented.

 Apprenticeship helps to mobilize workforce with structured on-the-job learning in the HIM industry.
 The apprenticeship connects job seekers looking to learn new skills with employers looking for qualified workers, resulting in a workforce with HIM industry - driven training and employers with a competitive edge.